cisagov/development-guide/open-source-policy/practice.md

 1. See if there is an organizational CLA available
 1. Send the agreement to DHS's Office of General Counsel (OGC) for review
-    * Email cisagov-github-group@trio.dhs.gov for who the best contact is
+    * Email cisagov-github-group@trio.dhs.gov to determine who the best contact is
 1. Collect names/emails/GitHub usernames (whatever is needed) for folks you think will be contributing
     * Err on the side of adding too many than too few - this is much easier